-The Black Tongue Lexicon is a series of performances by visual artist, Gary Setzer.
+The Verisimilitude Platitudes is a series of performances by visual artist, Gary Setzer.
 Integrating performance art, video art, and live sound, Setzer addresses the tenuous relationship we have with language in our attempts to relay our experiences of the world—a classic apples-for-oranges quandary.
 Paralleling our immersion in the landscape with our immersion in language, he portrays the mouth as a space of both lofty construction, and great discomfort.
-From here, electronic music and process-oriented performance art are merged to deliver a hybrid spectacle that recalls Marina Abramović and Joseph Beuys as much as it does Devo.
+From here, process-oriented performance art and electronic compositions are merged to deliver a hybrid spectacle that recalls Marina Abramović and Joseph Beuys as much as it does Devo.

 3-MINUTE VIDEO EXCERPT